The Approval system functionality gives the manager (or another big boss) the ability to approve the result before it can be processed further.

 As we don't have a solution 'out-of-the-box' right now, let's see, how it can be configured roundabout way.

 The only thing we need to do at this level - add a relation.
-Choose the Task type and add one-to-many relation with User from our People App.
+Choose the Task Database and add one-to-many relation with User from our People Space.

 That strange UI doesn't allow us to name relations while creating, so we will have to do that with the second step.
 Let's name this field "Approved by".